rsHalford/godo/README.md

 To help contribute to GoDo, you could either send in your feature requests as an issue or take it upon yourself to send in a pull request after following the [CONTRIBUTING](https://github.com/rsHalford/godo/blob/main/CONTRIBUTING.md) guide.

-My short-term aims are actually to break off the more "advanced/unneeded/complex" features like the GUI and API access.
+My long-term aims are actually to re-implement the more "advanced/unneeded/complex" features like the GUI, API access and mobile way to interact with GoDo.
 Potentially making them available as separate plugins that can be added with the users discretion, rather than ship GoDo with everything already included.

-> Currently the *minimal* branch works on implementing these changes.

 Thanks in advance for taking an interest!